Malaysia Airlines jet crash insurance may pose quandary

+* Reports record full year net earnings of $8.2 million, or $2.24 per share

-NEW YORK Insurance on the Malaysian airliner brought down over Ukraine on Thursday is likely to pay out relatively quickly, provided that the cause of the crash is firmly determined, but observers say insurance for the loss of 295 lives and other liability will likely be complex and lengthy.
+NEW YORK, July 17 Insurance on the Malaysian airliner brought down over Ukraine on Thursday is likely to pay out relatively quickly, provided that the cause of the crash is firmly determined, but observers say insurance for the loss of 295 lives and other liability will likely be complex and lengthy.

 Malaysia Airlines said air traffic controllers lost contact with flight MH-17 at 1415 GMT as it flew over eastern Ukraine toward the Russian border, bound for Asia with 280 passengers and 15 crew aboard.
 Flight tracking data indicated it was cruising at 33,000 feet when it disappeared, apparently struck by a missile.